Ahmaddiya Muslims open new mosque in North Philadelphia

 A spiritual leader to some 20 million Muslims was in North Philadelphia recently for a rare occasion: the opening of a new mosque on Glenwood Avenue off Broad Street, just around the corner from Joe Frazier's gym, built from the ground up on what just years ago was a barren piece of vacant land.

-With a traditional Islamic exterior design that brings a sense of Mecca to North Philly, a 55-foot minaret, and decked out inside with brand-new facilities, the $7 million Baitul Affiyat mosque's opening was attended by hundreds of the faithful who came to see His Holiness Mirza Masroor Ahmad, the fifth Khalifa of Ahmaddiya Islam.
+With a traditional Islamic exterior design that brings a sense of Mecca to North Philly, a 55-foot minaret, and decked out inside with brand-new facilities and pristine prayer rooms, the $7 million Baitul Affiyat mosque's opening was attended by hundreds of the faithful who came to see His Holiness Mirza Masroor Ahmad, the fifth Khalifa of Ahmaddiya Islam.

 "From this building, only a message of love, affection and brotherhood will shine forth," Ahmad told attendees of an Oct.
 19 ceremony attended by Ahmadi Muslims, local elected officials, and the media.